satfinder/PedalinoLibre/README.md

 Singles Press|Select Enable/Disable here to enable/disable PRESS, RELEASE and CLICK events.<br>CLICK event is detected after a PRESS followed by a RELEASE event on momentary switches and on PRESS and on RELEASE on latch switches.
 Double Press|Select Enable/Disable here to enable/disable DOUBLE CLICK events.<br>If double press is enabled CLICK event is postponed until double press timeout (by default 400ms).
 Long Press|Select Enable/Disable here to enable/disable LONG PRESS, REPEAT PRESSED and LONG RELEASE events.<br>LONG PRESS event is detected after a PRESS event with no RELEASE event within the long press timeout (by default 500ms).<br>After a LONG PRESS event a REPEAT PRESSED event is triggered every repeat press timeout (by default 1000ms) until the button is keep pressed.<br>After a LONG PRESS event the RELEASE event is replaced by a LONG RELEASE event.<br>Two sequences of events are possible: PRESS and RELEASE or PRESS, LONG PRESS, REPEAT PRESS (optional) and LONG RELEASE.
 Analog Calibration|Enable analog pedal continuous calibration.
-Min and Max values are managed by PedalinoMini™.
-After each power on cycle move the expression pedals to its full range and PedalinoMini™ will calibrate it.
-During the first full movement of the pedal MIDI events could be not precise because PedalinoMini™ is still learning the full range of the pedal.
+Min and Max values are managed by PedalinoLibre.
+After each power on cycle move the expression pedals to its full range and PedalinoLibre will calibrate it.
+During the first full movement of the pedal MIDI events could be not precise because PedalinoLibre is still learning the full range of the pedal.
 Analog Response|Mapping between analog pedal movement and response.
 Accepted values: LINEAR (as is response), LOG (great acceleration but than flat), ANTILOG (start slow with a rapid increase).
 Min|In ANALOG mode minumum digital value (after analog-to-digital conversion) that can reach the connected expression pedal.<br>In ULTRASONIC mode the minimum distance (250 is around 2cm and it is not recommended to go below).
 Acceptable values are from 0 to 1023
 Max|In ANALOG mode maximum digital value (after analog-to-digital conversion) that can reach the connected expression pedal.<br>In ULTRASONIC mode the maximum distance (1023 is around 18cm and it is far enough for the application).
 Acceptable values are from 0 to 1023.